September 2, 2022

 We are fortunate to continue our research on “Policy Innovations in Crises: New Pathways for Japan-U.S. Cooperation,” with generous support from the Japan Foundation.
 The project funds a Government Department course, “Japan and Globalization,” taught by Policy Innovations Fellow, Dr. Nicholas Fraser.
 We continue to provide staff support for the Japanese Politics Online Seminar Series (JPOSS), which has the average participation of 40 scholars dedicated to the study of Japanese politics.
 Please check out the article by the workshop organizers, “Workshops Without Borders: Building an Online Community of Japan Scholars.”

 Thank you to Shinju Fujihira, Sophie Welsh, and our new program coordinator Jennifer Crist for all of their work to plan events and create a collaborative environment for our associates.
 We are grateful to the Weatherhead Center for International Affairs (WCFIA) and the Reischauer Institute of Japanese Studies for the continued partnership to build the knowledge of Japan at Harvard.

 For updates, please check our website, Twitter, and Facebook.
-Please subscribe to our SoundCloud and YouTube to listen to and view our past seminars.
-I welcome your ideas on how we can serve our global community, and encourage you to write to me and the Program staff.
-We want to hear from you about your activities and hope to see you at our events.
+Please subscribe to our SoundCloud and YouTube to access our past seminars.
+We hope to hear from you about your ideas and activities and see you at our events!

 Christina L. Davis